kristianmandrup/ember-config/README.md

 The generator should be used right after you have created an _ember-cli_ based *Ember* application.
 Use this generator to setup your basic app infrastructure.

-### TODO

-Always use `App` as the application namespace as per the ember-cli namespace/filename conventions.

-Since main Ember application file is `app/app.js` it must be `App`.

-Ensure latest `string-mutator` is published and can be referenced correctly from *ember-config* generator ;)

 ### Guide

 The generator will start with the following: